sandinmyjoints/towards-100-pct-uptime-examples/pres.md

 # 100% Uptime

-## with node.js ##
+## with Node ##

-# SpanishDict
 ![SpanishDict](img/sd-logo.png)

-9M uniques / month
+9M uniques / month.
 <br>
 <br>
-# Fluencia
 ![Fluencia](img/fluencia-logo.jpg)

-60K+ users, some are paid subscribers
+60K+ users, some are paid subscribers.

 Note: I'm a Software Engineer, one of three, at Curiosity Media.
-We have two main properties: SpanishDict and Fluencia.
+We have two main properties:
+SpanishDict and Fluencia.
 Both run Node.js on the backend.
 SpanishDict is a traditional web site, with page reloads.
 Fluencia is a single page web app with AJAX calls to a REST API.
+We want both to run all the time, every day.